Kingdom Capital Network

 Wes

 For some, embracing the truth that work is an integral part of life with God and His mission has brought freedom.
-It's meant releasing guilt over the sacrifices required to run a small business while establishing healthier rhythms of Sabbath and service.
 For others, God’s Spirit has revealed redemptive opportunities, helping them recognize the deep influence and responsibility they have in serving their employees.

 Equally remarkable has been God’s grace through the many of you who said “yes” to supporting this inspired yet challenging venture.
 You generously gave your time, offered counsel, connected us with advocates in the community, shared feedback when we struggled, and faithfully prayed when we faced what seemed like insurmountable roadblocks.